stelzinga/MF/Management_Framework.md

 However, modern Corporate Governance covers a wider scope and includes the Managers, Board of Directors, Investors, Auditors, Customers, Suppliers, Unions, Media, Regulators, Analysts and Creditors (Larcker, 2021).

 Ultimately, good Corporate Governance decreases the Agency Cost whilst the implementation Cost is less than said Agency Cost.

+### Going Concern
+The going concern principle states that a Venture will meet its financial obligations (Liabilities) when they come due, and that without a need to liquidate Activities in the foreseeable futures which is generally accepted as one year.
+In the Management Framework a Venture is deemed to continue as a going concern.
 ________________________________________
 ## Environment
 The Environment of a Venture consists of *external forces* that can, and often will, influence, partially or fully, Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Environment is important in SWOT analysis (see below) and general Risk Management.